vgenguita/win10-qemu-guest/README.md

 ```
 Check **Installation of Windows 10**  section  ->  [https://www.funtoo.org/Windows_10_Virtualization_with_KVM](https://www.funtoo.org/Windows_10_Virtualization_with_KVM)

-Once windows is installed and configured, you would see video singal on monitor connected to guest' s GPU, now you can comment VIRTIO settings.
+Once windows is installed and configured, you would see video singal on monitor connected to guest' s GPU, now you can comment VIRTIO settings and use your own mouse and mice (Check **USB section** of [win10guest.sh](./win10guest.sh) ).

+If you want to share mouse and mice with your VM just maintain virtio graphics, the window will capture them.

 ```bash